TankEngine-ish/Algorithm-Visualizer-/README.md

 The second algorithm I implemented was quick sort.
 It's a recursive, divide-and-conquer algorithm that is ranked as fastest in its class.
 It has an average time complexity of O (n log n ), which compared to its peers is pretty fast.
+Quick sort creates two empty arrays to hold elements less than the pivot value and elements greater than the pivot value, and then recursively sort the sub arrays.
+There are two basic operations in the algorithm, swapping items in place and partitioning a section of the array.

 You can also see the time it took to sort (0.1 ms) with the help of the python's time library.